 Q. Why do I pay more for an international order?

 A. Foreign orders require special handling and extra postage.

 Q. How do I know when my subscription to EWR expires?

-Q. If I am on auto-bill, how do I know how many issues I have remaining?
+Q. If I am on auto-bill, how often am I auto renewed?

 Q. What is the meaning of the Risk Levels that Mr. Maybury puts after recommended investments?